Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Commandments of communication and special cases

-The main commandments of successful and productive communication, the main provisions of speech etiquette:
+The basic commandments of successful and productive communication, the basic provisions of speech etiquette:

 • Avoid verbosity and speech monotony;